terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

     <property name="dataSource" ref="dataSource"/>
   </bean>

 | It is assumed that \ ``JdbcDaoImpl``\  defines the default SQL for fetching authenticated user information and authorization information and provides tables corresponding to these.
-For definitions of assumed tables, refer \ `Spring Security manual <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/reference/htmlsingle/#appendix-schema>`_\ .
+For definitions of assumed tables, refer to \ `Spring Security manual <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/reference/htmlsingle/#appendix-schema>`_\ .
 | To fetch user information and authorization information from existing tables, the SQL to be executed should be modified according to existing tables.
 | Following 3 SQLs are used.

 *  \ `User information acquisition query <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/apidocs/constant-values.html#org.springframework.security.core.userdetails.jdbc.JdbcDaoImpl.DEF_USERS_BY_USERNAME_QUERY>`_\

   | By creating a table matching with the query that fetches user information, need of specifying the query to configuration file described later, is eliminated.
   | Fields namely, "username", "password" and "enabled" are mandatory